Beuth-Erdelt/DBMS-Benchmarker/docs/Options.md

 * `name`: References the connection
 * `version` and `info`: Just info texts for implementation in reports
 * `active`: Use this connection in benchmarking and reporting (optional, default True)
+* `alias`: Alias for anonymized reports (optional, default is a random name)
+* `docker`: Name of the docker image.
+This helps aggregating connections using the same docker image.
+* `docker_alias`: Anonymized name of the docker image.
+This helps aggregating connections using the same docker image in anonymized reports.
 * `alias`: Alias for anonymized reports (optional default is a random name)
 * `driver`, `url`, `auth`, `jar`: JDBC data
 * Additional information useful for reporting and also used for computations